Preterm Labor Prediction: Singleton and Twin Gestations

 Use of a pessary in twin gestations was addressed in a study to guide the decision for placement in a twin gestation.
 In a multi-center randomized trial, 808 women were randomized to pessary or control.
 In this model, short cervix (< 38 mm), monochorionic twins, and nulliparity were predictive factors for pessary benefit while history of preterm birth and triplets were predictive factors for possible pessary harm.
 The authors state that pessary use to prevent preterm labor in twins should not be used until the benefit is further validated.

 In an editorial review of cervical length as a predictor for spontaneous preterm birth in high-risk singleton pregnancies, the authors make the following general points.
-The pathogenesis of premature is not fully understood, there are multiple potential pathways without a single endpoint, and there may be different risks and initiating factors for preterm birth.
+The pathogenesis of premature birth is not fully understood, there are multiple potential pathways without a single endpoint, and there may be different risks and initiating factors for preterm birth.
 The prior research is based upon heterogeneous populations with differing risk attributes.
 Therefore, a single parameter such as cervical length, while important, may not serve as the definitive predictor for preterm birth.
 The authors suggest further studies are needed to define responsible pathways.